zentralopensource/zentral/docs/apps/santa.md

 To get the necessary information about a binary or a certificate you want to block or allow, use the [`santactl fileinfo` command](https://santa.dev/details/santactl.html#fileinfo).

-Once you have set the rule type, the sha256 and the policy, you can click on the [Save] button, and the rule will be added to the configuration for all the machines.
+Once you have set the rule type, the identifier and the policy, you can click on the [Save] button, and the rule will be added to the configuration for all the machines.

 If you do not want to wait for a full sync to happen on your machine, you can trigger one using the following command: